Why Mariah Carey’s ‘All I Want for Christmas is You’ became so popular — and stayed that way

 Last month, songwriters Andy Stone and Troy Powers sued Carey and Afanasieff in federal court in California, seeking $20 million in copyright infringement and citing their own 1989 country song, “All I Want for Christmas is You.”
 They had dropped a previous effort.

 Their song has a similar theme, with a narrator desiring a love interest before Christmas comforts.
-The writers cite an “overwhelming likelihood” the Carey and Afanasieff had heard their song.
+The writers cite an “overwhelming likelihood” that Carey and Afanasieff had heard their song.

 The two songs have no musical similarities, Berklee’s Bennett says, and the theme is hardly unique.
 He pointed out Bing Crosby’s “You’re All I Want for Christmas,” Carla Thomas’ “All I Want for Christmas is You” and Buck Owens’ “All I Want for Christmas, Dear, is You.”